zth/rescript-relay/reason-relay-documentation/docs/quirks-of-reason-relay.md

 ---
-id: quirks-of-reason-relay
+id: quirks-of-rescript-relay
 title: Quirks of Reason Relay
 sidebar_label: Quirks of Reason Relay
 ---

 Ahh, what would a framework be without quirks and weird stuff?
-ReasonRelay comes with a few _gotchas_ that are good to keep in mind.
+RescriptRelay comes with a few _gotchas_ that are good to keep in mind.

 ## Field names